How To Iron A Cotton Shirt

 Shirt Ironing Technique

 For this step, I defer to the masters.
 The video below provides a masterclass in ironing cotton shirts.
 Personally, I prefer to iron the sleeves before ironing the placket (front) of the shirt as demonstrated in this video.
 In this video, the demonstrator uses a professional steam generator iron with a separate water reservoir, the ‘Cadillac’ of steam irons.
 They are expensive but good for ironing lots of shirts without constantly replenishing water in your reservoir.
-If you’re just ironing five or six shirts a week the steam irons mentioned earlier in this article will do just fine.
+If you’re just ironing shirts for personal use the steam irons mentioned earlier in this article will do just fine.

 Some final tips: The heel or widest part of the iron produces the greatest amount of heat and steam.
 It does the best job of flattening wrinkles.
 Also, make sure that you have a smooth, well-padded ironing board cover.
 If the ironing board cover is worn and wrinkled it will hinder your efforts to get a smooth finish as you iron cotton shirts.
 Ironing board covers are inexpensive to replace.